zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Jack says, “They added the monster later in post-pr oduction.”
 “Post-production” is the final stages, the final steps in making a mo vie or a television show or a record or a podcast.
 “Post-production” is what happ ens after you do the recording.
 It's all of the things that happen to ge t the recording – whether it's audio or visual – ready to release, ready to publis h.

 Chrissy says, “Oh, right, sure, but you have to han d it to them for moving a section of the Great Wall of China to New York City , right?”
 The expression “to hand (hand) it to” someone means to compliment them , to say that they did something very well.
 Chrissy is saying that in the movie, they took a section of the Great Wall of China and moved it to New York Ci ty.
 That's what Chrissy thinks.
 That's why she says, “You have to hand it t o them.”
-You have to congratulate the people who made the movie for doin g such an amazing thing.
+You have to congratulate the people who made the movie for doing such an amazing thing.

 Of course, that's not actually what happened, but t hat's what Chrissy thinks.
 That's why Jack ends our dialogue by saying, “Oh, b oy.”
 That expression, “Oh, boy” is when you are frustrated, or you can't belie ve how stupid the other person is, or you can't believe the crazy ideas that the o ther person has.
 Chrissy certainly has some crazy ideas.

-Now let's listen to the dialogue, this time at a no rmal speed.
+Now let's listen to the dialogue, this time at a normal speed.

 [start of dialogue]